Our Curriculum Vision Statement

-Learning takes place beyond the classroom through visits to local places of interest.
+Learning takes place beyond the classroom through visits to local places of interest to enrich our curriculum.

 Teaching of Phonics